New Bathroom Cost

 Looking into how much new bathroom fitting costs in the UK?

-In 2024, the average cost of new bathroom installations is around £4,000.
-Those in London will likely be quoted a higher bathroom installation cost, as the cost of living is notably higher.
+In 2025, the average cost of new bathroom installations is around £4,000.
+Those in London will likely have higher bathroom installation costs, as the cost of living is notably higher.

 This guide covers everything you need to know about new bathroom costs.
 We cover what the cost of bathroom renovations is for different-sized rooms (with different finishes), bathroom fitting labour costs, and much more!